The Football Field

 The team without the ball is on defense.
 They are trying to get the ball back, so their team can be on offense.
 The defense gets the ball back by forcing turnovers.
 An example of a turnover is an interception, fumble, or turnover on downs.
 At the start of a down, defensive players drop into coverage or blitz the quarterback in hopes of a sack.

 Football is played over four 15 quarters of game time in regulation.
 If the score is tied at the end of the 4th quarter, additional quarters of game time called overtime are played to determine the winning team.
 Teams change possession of the ball after scores, turnovers, and at the start of each half.
-The offense has four scrimmage downs, or plays at the line of scrimmage to advance the ball on the field.
+The offense has four scrimmage downs to advance the ball 10 yards down the field.
 If they fail to reach the first down line, then they must give the ball to the other team for a turnover on downs.
 Another unit of players called the special teams performs all kicks and returns in football.
 The special teams is responsible for kickoffs, extra points, field goals, and punts.